Reverse-Seared Ribeye with Garlic Herb Butter

 The perfect steak is not only juicy and tender on the inside.
 It must have a beautiful, caramelized exterior as its crust.

-Unfortunately, the traditional method of cooking steak sacrifices some of that tenderness and juiciness in search of the perfect, golden-brown crust.
-Cooking the steak in the oven first dries out the steak surface as it cooks.
+Unfortunately, the traditional method of cooking steak sacrifices some of its tenderness and juiciness in pursuit of a perfect, golden-brown crust.
+Cooking the steak in the oven first dries out the steak’s surface as it cooks.
 It results in a thin coating that provides the perfect base for a beautiful sear.
-That’s why it is important to sear steak for only one minute on each side to avoid overcooking it.
+That’s why it is crucial to sear steak for only 1 minute on each side to avoid overcooking.

 3. More Flavorful Steak

-While the steak cooks in the oven, it releases the wonderful and flavorful juice drippings.
+While the steak cooks in the oven, it releases wonderful, flavorful juices.
 You can use those drippings to drizzle over the meat as it cooks, along with the garlic herb butter, creating a flavor explosion instead of a dry, tasteless steak.

 Other Steak Cuts for Reverse Searing

 The recipe included here for reverse searing uses ribeye steak, which is a type of thick-cut steak.
-It is one of the ideal cuts of steak for this cooking method, but any steak cut that is at least one and a half inches thick would work best.
+It is one of the ideal cuts of steak for this cooking method, but any steak at least 1.5 inches thick would work best.
 But it also works best for two-inch steaks.

 Reverse-Seared Ribeye with Garlic Herb Butter Ingredients